brighamskarda/style-guide/cppstyle.md

 Included here is my .clang-tidy file.
 It has default clang-tidy rules, and cppcoreguidlines rules enabled.

+LLVM 19 is required for the include .clang-tidy file to work correctly.

-### Visual Studio
+### CLion

-I use Visual Studio as my development environment as it has the most seamless integration of cpp features.
-Note that this does not limit the use of other environments if you so choose.

-In Visual Studio I disable Microsoft's code analysis and just use clang tidy.
-You can see how this is done in the include CMakeSettings.json

-Visual is configured to format with clang format on save.
-Modifying Visual Studio behavior to follow Google's formatting is useful.
+I use CLion for my development environment.
+It is cross platform, and does not require a continued subscription (you just lose updates).
+For the most part I let CLion include its default code checks next to clang-tiday

 ### Compilers